Heckie75/eQ-3-radiator-thermostat/README.md

                                                   base temperature before first and after last schedule: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5 target temperature 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
                                                   hh:mm: time where minutes must be in intervals of 10 minutes, e.g. 23:40
+ vacation <yy-mm-dd> <hh:mm> <temp>             - Activates vacation mode until date and time and temperature in °C
+                                                  yy-mm-dd: until date, e.g. 17-03-31
+                                                  hh:mm: until time where minutes must be 00 or 30, e.g. 23:30
+                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
+ vacation <hh> <temp>                           - Activates vacation mode for given period in hours and temperature in °C
+                                                  hh: Period in hours
+                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5

 Configuration:
  comforteco <temp_comfort> <temp_eco>           - Sets comfort and eco temperature in °C